-Research: Who was 'Cincinnatus' and why is he considered the epitome of leadership?
+4. Research: Who was 'Cincinnatus' and why is he considered the epitome of leadership?
 'Service' and 'custodianship' are frequently mentioned as ideals for leadership; 'power', in contrast, is a danger.
 Which leader(s) come to mind with the term "service" or "custodian" and which other leader(s) with "power"?
-'Service'/'custodian' - (specific person's name) 'Power' - (specific person's name) - 5.
-What is the first thing every leader should do when they assume a leadership position? - 6.
-List 5 characteristics you consider most important for the ideal leader.

-- 7. Explain the relationships between "collaboration" and "compromise" and "leadership". - 8.
-Give the name of the person who was the first President of the United States of America in 1789.
-Opinion: Do you think there is a correlation between great leadership and high IQ (in 9. other words, the higher a leader's intelligence, the better leader they are)?
+'Service'/'custodian' - (specific person's name) 'Power' - (specific person's name) 5.
+What is the first thing every leader should do when they assume a leadership position?
+6. List 5 characteristics you consider most important for the ideal leader.
+7. Explain the relationships between "collaboration" and "compromise" and "leadership".
+8. Give the name of the person who was the first President of the United States of America in 1789.
+9. Opinion: Do you think there is a correlation between great leadership and high IQ (in other words, the higher a leader's intelligence, the better leader they are)?
 Yes No Opinion: Do you think a standing President should have an ANNUAL EXAM testing his physical AND mental capabilities to make sure he OR she is physically and mentally capable of meeting the challenging and stressful issues during their Presidency?
-Yes No - 10.
-Give the name of the President of the United States who you consider to be or have been the best leader of our country during your lifetime and explain 'why' you feel this way. - 12.
-Of all the issues our country's leaders, the Founding Fathers, were confronted with, which issue was the most important to the future success of the country? - 13.
-In retrospect, do you approve or disapprove of the way they handled this "most important" issue?
-Agree Disagree - 14.
-If you answered "disapprove", give your recommendation on how this "most important" issue should have been handled. - 15.
-As some of you have probably observed during your lives or from the people we've read about in history, leaders seemingly have a "style" or "leadership personality".
-In your opinion, is this style shaped by a person's natural 'personality' or does the environment or conditions which the leaders find themselves shape their leadership personality?
+Yes No sident's name: y you feel this way: all the issues our country's leaders, the Founding Fathers, were confronted were confronted were the issue was the most important to the future success of the country? etrospect, do you approve or disapprove of the way they handled this ortant" issue?
+Agree Disagree reac some of you have probably observed during your lives or from the people about in history, leaders seemingly have a "style" or "leadership person our opinion, is this style shaped by a person's natural 'personality' or do reac In y env l about in history, leaders seemingly have a "style" or "leadership person reac In y env l about in history, leaders seemingly have a "style" or "leadership person our opinion, is this style shaped by a person's natural 'personality' or doc fronment or conditions which the leaders find themselves shape their leaders. reac In y env: pers about in history, leaders seemingly have a "style" or "leadership person our opinion, is this style shaped by a person's natural 'personality' or doctronment or conditions which the leaders find themselves shape their leaders on ality?
+Choose 1. reac In y env pers Nat The l about in history, leaders seemingly have a "style" or "leadership person our opinion, is this style shaped by a person's natural 'personality' or doctronment or conditions which the leaders find themselves shape their leaders on ality?
 Choose 1.
-Native personality The conditions they find themselves in 16.
-Describe George Washington's "style" of leadership.